 At the time, I wasn’t aware of the system of optimal health from India that is all about prevention.
-It’s a system that uses natural herbs instead of synthetics, a system that incorporates yoga for healing the body and mind.
+It’s a system that uses natural herbs instead of synthetics to promote well-being, a system that incorporates yoga for healing the body and mind.
 It’s called Ayurveda, or “the knowledge of life.”

 Over the next few years, I discovered the ways in which Ayurveda can be a more effective approach to health, especially when it comes to treating mental unrest like anxiety and stress.
-Much disease can be prevented as patients learn how to de-stress.
+Many diseases can be prevented as patients learn how to de-stress and create healthier daily routines.
 The ultimate goal of Ayurveda is a healthy physical body, a calm (sattvic) mind, and a heart connection with Spirit.

 Allopathy vs Ayurveda

 However, Allopathy has its shortcomings.
-It often treats symptoms more than it cures disease.
-Anti-depressants like Zoloft are prescribed for depression, and Xanax for anxiety.
-While they may relieve symptoms, they do not offer a cure.
+It often focuses more on treating symptoms more than curing diseases.
+Anti-depressants like Zoloft are prescribed for depression, and medications like Xanax for anxiety.
+While these may relieve symptoms, they do not address the root cause of these issues.

-Unfortunately, these synthetic drugs come with long lists of side effects, and can actually affect brain chemistry.
+Unfortunately, these synthetic drugs also come with long lists of side effects, and can actually negatively affect brain chemistry.
 Prozac was given a black-box warning by the FDA, the strongest caution given before a drug is yanked from the shelf.
 Why?
-Prozac made some suicidal patients worse, especially those in the 18-25 year old age group.
+Prozac made some suicidal patients worse, especially those in the 18-25-year-old age group.

-Ayurveda is, in many ways, opposite to the Western approach.
-According to Ayurvedic master Dr. David Frawley, deep seated anxieties must be be pulled out by their roots.
-Both Ayurveda and Yoga do so with yogic breath practices and the practice of mantra.
-These practices are yoga for your mind.
+Ayurvedic medicine is, in many ways, opposite to the Western approach.
+According to Ayurvedic master Dr. David Frawley, deep-seated anxieties must be pulled out by their roots.
+Both Ayurveda and Yoga do so with the practices of yogic breath and mantra.
+These practices are yoga for your mind and key components in self-care.
 Pranayama and mantra are at the core of the Happiness Program and Sahaj Samadhi Meditation, taught at the Art of Living Retreat Center.